30-hour programme with Termly intakes – please click on the course title above for the next intake

 1 year part-time One annual intake – Usually January/February each year

 Training for those wishing to become clinical supervisors: as professionals in counselling/ psychotherapy/the helping professions – in the voluntary, public or private sectors.
 The programme examines the various different models of supervision and explores all aspects of the supervisory relationship.
 This is an SPTI certificated course.

-1 year part-time One annual intake – commencing June 2021
+1 year part-time One annual intake – usually runs June to February

 The SPTI Diploma will be in-depth CPD training over 8-weekend workshops running from June 2021 to February 2022, delivered by Deborah Blagden.
 The course will explore working therapeutically with couples incorporating a variety of different therapeutic approaches within the couples framework.
 This long CPD course is designed for people who usually work one to one, and want to work with couples or those who are doing some work with couples and would like to update their knowledge and develop their skills.
 Please note: This course has a limited number of places so early application is recommended to secure a place.
 Click here for course info

-1 year part-time One annual intake – commencing May 2021
+1 year part-time One annual intake – usually starts May each year

 The SPTI Certificate will be in-depth CPD training over 5-weekend workshops running from May to November 2021, co-delivered by Dr Lorraine Price & Rosemary Langford-Bellaby.
 The fundamental aim of the training is to provide practitioners with theoretical and practical exposure to modern views in the field of trauma treatment.
 This will enable them to develop understanding and competence in their field, deepening their knowledge base philosophically, theoretically and clinically, and from this to enable integration within their field of work and practice.
 Click here for course info